 First, the OpenAPI generator is not perfect and some valid specifications result in awkward or unusable generated code.
 For instance, polymorphism usually results in struggles that need manual intervention.
 The outcome is usually on the positive side if the specification is part of the service itself and not taken from somewhere else.
 In this case, generator problems can be worked around by a mix of tweaking generator templates, making use of vendor extensions in the templates, and – in the worst case – by modelling the API specification in a way that works around these issues.
 If the specification is immutable and not an asset of the project itself, the resulting trade-off decision might go against a use of the OpenAPI generator to avoid these corner cases.

 Second, the setup shown here delegates the task of ensuring consistency of implementation and specification to the Kotlin compiler.
 However, not all mismatches are detectable here.
 For instance, the method signatures of listPets do not enforce the x-next response header.
 Therefore, we need further means to gain more confidence in the match between implementation and specification.
-I’ll show further options in another blog post.
+One option is described in the next blog post.

 Bibliography